immortals-ume/dsa/java/src/main/java/com/immortals/algorithms/dp/Readme.md

     This function should have a base case to handle the smallest subproblems directly.

     Memoization: Use a data structure (usually an array or dictionary) to store the results of subproblem solutions.
-Before solving a subproblem, check if its solution is already stored in the memoization table.
+Before solving a subproblem, check if its minCostToPaintWalls is already stored in the memoization table.
 If so, return the stored result;
     otherwise, solve it recursively and store the result.

     Memoization Table Initialization: Initialize the memoization table with initial values (often marked as uninitialized or